OnurAydindag/Data-Analyst-Portfolio/README.md

 - **Email:** onuraydindag@gmail.com

 ## 🚀 Current Focus
-Learning SQL to query databases and extract insights from data.
-Next project will involve database creation and advanced SQL queries for customer analytics.
+Learning Python for data analysis and manipulation.
+Next project will involve using Pandas, NumPy, and data visualization libraries for exploratory data analysis.
 ---

-**Last Updated:** 17.12.2025
+**Last Updated:** 19.12.2025

 *This portfolio is continuously evolving as I learn and grow in my Data Analyst journey!*